idealogica/lavanda/readme.md

 public static function buildActionsDescriptor(
    \Idealogica\Lavanda\Descriptor\Descriptor $descriptor)
 ```
-If overrided can be used for allowing some of controller actions.
+If overridden can be used for allowing some of controller actions.
 By default
 index (items list) and show (item info) actions of Lavanda EntityConstroller are allowed.
 If you want to extend your model functionality you can grant permissions to acces other
 actions such as create, edit and destroy.